History of Belgium: Celtic and Roman periods

 Modern linguists use the word "germanic" to refer to languages but it is not known for sure whether even the Belgian Germani spoke a Germanic language, and their tribal and personal names are clearly Celtic.
-This is in fact also true of the possibly related tribes across the Rhine from them at this time.
 Archaeologists have also had difficulty finding evidence of the exact migrations from east of the Rhine which Caesar reports and more generally there has been skepticism about using him in this way due to the political motives of his commentaries.
-But the archaeological record gives the impression that the classical Belgian Germani were a relatively stable population going back to Urnfield times, with a more recently immigrated elite class who would have been of more interest to Caesar.
+But the archaeological record gives the impression that the classical Belgian Germani were a relatively stable population going back to Urnfield times, with a more recently immigrated elite class.

 The Menapii and Nervii flourished within the Roman province of Gallia Belgica, along with the southern Belgae and the Treveri.
 These Roman provinces were broken into civitates, each with a capital city, and each representing one of the major tribal groups named by Caesar.
 At first, only one, Tongeren capital of the Tungri, was in modern Belgium.
 Later, the capital of the Menapii was moved from Cassel in modern France to Tournai in Belgium.
 The Nervian capital was in the south of the territory in modern France, at Bavay, and later moved to Cambrai.
-Trier, the capital of the Treveri, is today in Germany, near Luxembourg.
+Trier, the capital of the Treveri, is today in Germany.

-The northeastern corner of this province, including Tongeren and the area of the earlier Germani, was united with the militarized Rhine border to form a newer province known as Germania Inferior.
-Its cities included Ulpia Noviomagus (Nijmegen in the modern Netherlands), Colonia Ulpia Trajana (Xanten in modern Germany) and the capital Colonia Agrippina (Cologne in Germany).
-Later, Emperor Diocletian restructured the provinces around 300, and split the remaining Belgica into two provinces: Belgica Prima and Belgica Secunda.
+The northeastern corner of this province, including Tongeren and the area of the earlier Germani, was united with the militarized Rhine border to form a newer province known as Germania Inferior, with capital Colonia Agrippina (Cologne in Germany).
+Emperor Diocletian restructured the provinces around 300, and split the remaining Belgica into two provinces: Belgica Prima and Belgica Secunda.
 Belgica Prima was the eastern part and had Trier as its main city, and included part of the Belgian province of Luxembourg.
 It became one of the most important Roman cities in Western Europe in the 3rd century.

-Christianity was also first introduced to Belgium during the late-Roman period, and the first known bishop in the region Servatius taught in the middle of the Fourth century in Tongeren.
+Christianity was introduced to Belgium during the late-Roman period, and the first known bishop in the region Servatius taught in the middle of the Fourth century in Tongeren.